Dogyuun: Development and release

 Most of the artwork were hand-drawn sketches created by the development team before being transpose to pixel art graphics.

 Dogyuun was created by most of the same team that worked on previous projects at Toaplan such as Snow Bros. and who would also later go on to work at one of its offshoots after the company declared bankruptcy in 1994.
 Its development was helmed by a small team at the company with producer Toshiaki Ōta, who shared the role of programmer alongside Hiroaki Furukawa and composer Tatsuya Uemura, among other people collaborating in its development.
 The development team at Toaplan originally had plans on making a mecha game featuring a robot as the main protagonist in order to convey the experience of destruction by using a mech, but after initial testings at the company, the team felt it would not work and they settled on doing a vertically scrolling shooter instead.
 Uemura has since stated that remaining work done on the scrapped mech title was repurposed into Dogyuun, whose name was suggested and approved by himself.

 When working on the project, Uemura and the team planned on putting emphasis towards visuals capable of making an impact over gameplay as a response from their audience who felt their previous efforts did not impress in terms of presentation and graphics.
 Uemura later remarked that gameplay suffered as a result due to graphics taking priority during the creation period which lasted longer than previous releases from Toaplan.
 Uemura also stated that the main reason the game crashes after reaching the fifth loop is because nobody in the development team was able to complete all the loops.
 Junya Inoue designed the game's graphics in his first video game role prior to Knuckle Bash.
 Inoue was first introduced to the gaming industry during his youth with Capcom's Ghosts 'n Goblins and joined Toaplan in 1991 after looking at a recruitment ad from the company on Gamest.

+Release

 Dogyuun was released in arcades in November 1992.
 Early previews prior to release at events such as the 1992 AOU Show showcased several differences compared to the final game.
 An album was co-published exclusively in Japan by Scitron and Pony Canyon in February 1993, featuring an arranged song co-composed by Uemura and Inoue.
 A promotional recording sent by Toaplan to arcade operators also features arranged songs not present in the 1993 album.

 In 2022, the game was included as part of the Sega Astro City Mini V, a vertically-oriented variant of the Sega Astro City mini console, marking its first appearance outside the arcades.
+In 2025, it was included in the compilation Toaplan Arcade Collection Vol. 1 for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Nintendo Switch.